Yash-777/notebook/scrum-methodology.md

 Facilitated by the Scrum Master and held at the beginning of each sprint, this meeting is where the Product Owner and the Development Team negotiate which PBIs they will attempt to convert to working product during the sprint.
 The product owner sets the priorities (while the Backlog Grooming should have taken care of most of that), and the development team selects the amount of work they feel they can implement without accruing [technical debt](https://en.wikipedia.org/wiki/Technical_debt).

 When teams are given complex work that has inherent uncertainty, they must work together to intuitively gauge their capacity to commit to items, while learning from previous Sprints.
-Planning their hourly capacity and comparing their estimates to actuals makes the team **pretend to be precise** and reduces ownership of their commitments.
+By contrast, planning their hourly capacity and comparing their estimates to actuals makes the team **pretend to be precise** and reduces ownership of their commitments.
 Unless the work is truly predictable, they should discard such practices.

 Until a team has learned how to complete a potentially-shippable product increment each Sprint, it should reduce the amount of functionality it commits to.
 Failure to do so leads to technical debt and eventual design death.